 More than half of the 225,000 crabbers who purchased an endorsement in 2021 failed to report their catch by the Oct.
 1 deadline.
 Contrary to what some may believe, not reporting actually hurts prospects for future crabbing, according to Aaron Dufault, Puget Sound shellfish manager with WDFW.

 “We know some people may get a crab endorsement when they buy their license, but never end up going crabbing or simply forget to report at the end of the season,” said Aaron Dufault, Puget Sound shellfish manager with WDFW.
 “When that happens, we have to take a conservative approach to fill in those gaps, and assume that person caught some crab, whether they only got out on the water once or not at all.”

 Crabbers can report their catch by logging in to WDFW’s online WILD licensing system at https://fishhunt.dfw.wa.gov/login, or by mailing their catch record card to the address printed on the card.

-Crabbers who fail to submit their catch record cards on time must pay a $10 administrative fee before they can purchase another Puget Sound crab endorsement as part of a Washington fishing or shellfishing license.
+Crabbers who fail to submit their catch record cards on time must pay a $10 administrative fee before they can purchase another Puget Sound crab endorsement as part of a future license.

-Any crab harvested Sept.
-7 through Dec.
-31 must be recorded on a winter catch record cards; winter CRCs are available for free at any license dealer in the state if you have a current Puget Sound crab endorsement.
+For the winter season – Sept.
+6 through Dec.
+31 – all crab caught must be recorded on a winter catch record card; winter CRCs are available for free at any license dealer in the state if you have a current Puget Sound crab endorsement.
 Visit WDFW’s website at https://wdfw.wa.gov/fishing/shellfishing-regulations/crab for information about crabbing seasons and areas.